Zorail/UnitTesting/README.md

 # UnitTesting
 UnitTesting with Mockito

-Tests are made in accordance with testing the functions with the arguments :)
+Tests are made in accordance with the arguments being passed to the function :)